 Are you feeling small but very painful lump on your foot?
-Confused …! that is it corn and wart?
+Confused …! that is it corn and Plantar Warts ?
 Well you need not to be….!

 These two common foot problems are very difficult to recognize whether the bump on the feet is a wart or a corn.
 So, let’s have a brief description for both the terms: a wart and a corn.

 This post completely emphasizes on what these ‘Corn’ & ‘Plantar Wart’ is.
 And most importantly how to treat them well naturally and easily…!

 Corns are the tender, dead skin, round patches with a painful center core.
 It is caused by friction and excessive pressure on the foot.
 These are generally developed on the areas that have thinner skins.

 What Are Warts?

 Foot warts, or plantar warts, are much similar like corn but it contains blood in round patches.
 The blood supply gives it a look of a skin tuff or deformity.
 People who live much in warm climate often encounter this wart issue on their foot.

 Corns are easy to remove as compared to warts.
 Since Plantar Wart have a blood supply and nerve system so they are much painful and harder to remove.
 Prevention and reduction of corns can be done through the reduction of chafing in shoes; whereas, warts caused by HPV reoccur.
 Since HPV can’t be removed completely with wart treatment.

 What’s The Key Differences Between Plantar Wart And Corn?